theotchlx/yaml-parser/automaton.md

 # Automaton representation

-For grammar elements that have repetition, such as { element }, the automaton loops.

 I did not draw the stack with the automaton.
-I tried my best to draw the automaton from the non-terminals in the grammar, with transitions to move between them, so that it could validate words generated from the grammar.
+I tried my best to draw the automaton from the non-terminals in the grammar, with transitions to move between them (and loops for elements that go back to earlier non-terminals, or use `{ element }` in the grammar), so that it could validate words generated from the grammar.

 I used the [DOT](https://graphviz.org/doc/info/lang.html) graph visualization language.
 The automaton is also exported as an SVG and a PNG.